 This sums up my life so completely in so many ways.

 A Life Turned Upside Down

 Seven years ago we moved to Cute Little Town and in the eighteen months that followed, our life turned upside down.
 I have never felt like I have been able to get a grip on life since then.
 I get glimpses and brief stretches where I feel like things are on a more even keel and then it all goes.

-And then I turned fifty last year.
+Then I turned fifty last year.
 And my little girl, the baby I asked God for for nine years, turned ten.
 And now eleven.

-And life feels like it is racing by more quickly than I can grasp it.
+Life feels like it is racing by more quickly than I can grasp it.

 When we were at the Christian bookstore, it brought back a flood of emotions and memories.
 Memories of attending Christian writers conferences.
 Memories of submitting articles to magazines and seeing them published.
 Memories of one-on-one meetings with real national editors who told me I have a gift and I need to use it rather than spending it on busy work that other people can do.

 And I ask myself – where did all that go?